 - What have been the most significant advances in medicine in the last 10/20/30 years?

 Make sure that you give a good impression by what you wear and the way you act.
 You must be smartly dressed and well presented; doctors are constantly in contact with the general public and appearance is important.
-You need to practice looking as professional as possible so go for a safe option, nothing too outrageous!
+You need to practise looking as professional as possible, so go for a safe option, nothing too outrageous!